przemekpiwek/przemekpiwek/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-A twitter clone

 💬 **Ask me about:** Movies.
 Yes, I have a movie list...

 ⚡ **Fun fact:** Irrational love for boards...
 I'm an ex-competitive slopestyle snowboarder, serious skateboarder, and casual surfer